Pittsburgh Criminal Lawyer

 First, familiarize yourself with your options.
 Search for criminal defense lawyers in your area and start narrowing your options from there.
 The first thing you should look for is experience – both in time practicing and focus on the practice area that applies to your situation.
 For example, you may find a defense attorney with 30 years of experience specializing in DUI defense.
 If you are facing sexual assault charges, this attorney may have quite a bit of experience but specializes in another area of law.
 You will likely have greater success with an attorney who may not have been in practice as long but who specializes in sexual assault cases.
 Ideally, you should look for a criminal defense attorney with a robust history of success in multiple practice areas.

-Finding an Attorney with the Right Experience
+Finding a Lawyer with the Right Experience

 Once you have narrowed your choices down to a handful of criminal defense attorneys, talk to friends, relatives, and coworkers to see if they have had any experience dealing with those attorneys in the past.
 Word-of-mouth referrals are an excellent source of information.
 If someone you know has faced charges like your own in the past, ask about his or her experience working with the attorney.
 Have a list of questions ready when you meet with the attorneys on your list.
 This will help you can compare their answers and choose the lawyer who feels best to you.
 Consider asking the following questions of any potential lawyer: